mohe2015/not-grocy-server/docs/schema.md

 ### improvements

-remove and make api_key the primary key
+~~remove and make api_key the primary key~~ probably joins are to inefficient then especially as sqlite doesn't have custom datatypes like uuids

 ## api_key